CESEL/BugTriageEclipseHighConfidence/readme.md

 2. To Run the model on new data set, please follow the steps mentioned below.

-    1. For setup of infozilla tool, please follow the syeps from https://github.com/kuyio/infozilla
+    1. For setup of infozilla tool, please follow the steps from https://github.com/kuyio/infozilla

     2. Download the comments of the bug reports.
 The structure of the location where the text file of comments should be kept is - path/bug_id/bug_id_comments.txt